The Covid-19 vaccine Novavax

 The Novavax vaccine is effective against illness due to coronavirus.
-It offers 60-90% protection.
+Just like other approved corona vaccines.

 Protection and safety

 According to the European Medicines Agency (EMA) and the Health Council of the Netherlands, the Novavax vaccine is safe for use in people aged 18 and over.
-The vaccine protects against illness due to coronavirus in 60-90% of cases.
+Research shows that the updated Novavax vaccine is 60-90% effective at preventing illness due to coronavirus.
+You may still get coronavirus after you are vaccinated, but you will have milder symptoms.
+The vaccine offers good protection against severe illness requiring hospital admission.

 Protein-based vaccine